 Galahs and Little Corellas were also observed in high numbers during the 2016 survey.
-The majority of Little Corellas observed were within the bushland surrounding the Craigie Leisure Centre.
-Many Galahs and Little Corellas were also nesting in hollows of large Tuart trees and dead stags, reducing opportunities for vital habitat for the conservation significant Carnaby's Black Coackatoo and other native bird species using hollows for nesting purposes.
+The majority of Little Corellas observed were within the bushland surrounding the City of Joondalup Leisure Centre - Craigie.
+Many Galahs and Little Corellas were also nesting in hollows of large Tuart trees and dead stags, reducing opportunities for vital habitat for the conservation significant Carnaby's Black-Cockatoo and other native bird species using hollows for nesting purposes.